 Modality.
-The preliminary structure of the Ed.S. in Educational Technology program combines in-person, online, and hybrid courses.
+For American working professionals, typically the preliminary structure of the Ed.S. in Educational Technology Program combines in-person and online courses.
 The base courses and Bible courses will be taught online with the specialized courses being taught during the summer at the Johnson University TN campus.
 This hybrid approach to the instructional program ensures that students have a copious and propitious education while accommodating the schedules of working professionals.